 When we first decided to pursue adoption, a little over four years ago, adoptive parents warned us the process would be hard.
-“I can do hard,” I thought to myself.
+Finding an adoption support group can be super helpful.
+You might hear things like this: “I can do hard,” I thought to myself.
 And really, what would be so hard about it?
 We’d have to answer a bunch of questions, then wait to get “chosen.”
 “I can be patient,” I thought to myself.
 “Besides, we have two children to keep us busy.”

 It wasn’t long before friends and family started offering their thoughts on choices we had made.
 “You’re open to too much.”
 “You’re open to too little.”
 “Why aren’t you fostering instead?”
 “Why aren’t you doing international adoption?”
 “I know this one person who (insert horrible adoption story).
 Aren’t you worried about that?”
 Of course, none of them had adopted before.